apgovinda/pks-kubo-deployment/README.md

 # kubo-deployment

-Kubo is a [BOSH](https://bosh.io/) release for Kubernetes.
-It provides a solution for deploying and managing Kubernetes with BOSH

-This repository contains the documentation and manifests for deploying [kubo-release](https://github.com/cloudfoundry-incubator/kubo-release) with BOSH.
+This repository should be named "kubo-manifest".
+It contains the documentation and manifests for deploying [kubo-release](https://github.com/cloudfoundry-incubator/kubo-release) with BOSH.

 **Slack**: #cfcr on https://slack.cloudfoundry.org **Pivotal Tracker**: https://www.pivotaltracker.com/n/projects/2093412